ripxorip/kbd_stats/README.md

 `kbd_stats --input_file /dev/input/by-path/platform-i8042-serio-0-event-kbd` where
 input file points to the event to listen to.
 (Make sure that the user that runs the tool has rights to read from the file be e.g. being part of the input group).

+## Persistent logging
+By passing the `--output_file` flag the char histogram is continuously written to the specified file.